Enochteo/quantium-job-sim/README.md

 ## Interactive Pricing Strategy & Sales Analysis Tool
 An interactive Dash web application built during the Quantium Software Engineering Job Simulation (Forage).
-This tool allows stakeholders to model price changes and instantly visualize their impact on sales and profitability, enabling faster, data-driven pricing decisions.
+This tool allows stakeholders to model price changes and instantly visualize their impact on sales and profitability, enabling faster, data-driven pricing decisions

 **Features**
 Scenario Simulation: Adjust price parameters to instantly see the effect on sales and profit.